frontandstart/terraform-cloud/README.md

-# Terraform, Kubernetes, Helm with Amazon/GCP/Azure cli in one docker image
+# Cloud CLI's (Azure, AWS, GCP, Digitalocean) with Terraform, Kubernetes and Helm

 [![Build and Push Docker Images](https://github.com/frontandstart/terraform-cloud/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/frontandstart/terraform-cloud/actions/workflows/build.yml)

 ## What is this?

-Docker images help maintain cloud infrastructure with Terraform, Kubernetes, and Helm.
+Docker images help maintain cloud infrastructure with Terraform, Kubernetes and Helm.

 Using [./docker-compose.yml](./docker-compose.yml) as a reference, add a CLI container to your project to keep Cloud credentials are isolated from a local machine and use cloud CLI in one command.